infa-sstevanu/aws-ami-api/README.md

 $ curl "http://127.0.0.1:5000/ami?region=us-west-2&tags=SERVICENAME:CLOUDAGENT"
 ```

-Even you can combine tags like to filter specific result (separated by `;`):
+Even you can combine tags to filter specific result (separated by `;`):
 ```bash
 $ curl "http://127.0.0.1:5000/ami?region=us-west-2&tags=SERVICENAME:CLOUDAGENT;VERSION:v0.1"
 ```

-Also you can choose to sort the result ASC or DESC using argument `latest`
+Also you can choose to sort the result ASC using argument `latest`
 ```bash
 $ curl "http://127.0.0.1:5000/ami?region=us-west-2&latest=true"
 ```